We help people with heart disease get affordable life insurance

 What’s a quick quote?

-A quick quote is a summary of your medical history shopped to life insurance companies specializing in your medical condition.
+A quick quote is a medical history summary shopped to life insurers specializing in your heart condition.

 Here’s what we need to know:

-Positive factors may be used to help improve your life insurance rate.
+Positive factors are used to get you a better life insurance rate.

 Life Insurance Quotes

-How do you get accurate quotes based on your individual health?
+How do you get accurate quotes based on your health history?

 We summarize your medical history and send it to life insurance companies for preliminary feedback.